kahara/hamtraffic/README.md

 `BANDS` gives a relative weight for each, so that with the default setting above, it's four times more likely that a station transmits on the 20-meter band, than on the 160-meter band, for example.
 The default also lists the bands that the system currently understands. `MODES` follows the same pattern.
+Note however that the weights for bands and modes get multiplied together.

 `TRANSMISSION_PROBABILITY` represents the likelihood of a station transmitting during a given slot.